Erased but Not Forgotten: How Backdoors Compromise Concept Erasure: Detailed Overview of Erasure Methods

-\paragraph{Reliable and Efficient Concept Erasure (\rece) \cite{gong2024reliable}} extends \uce \cite{Gandikota2024_UCE} by incorporating adversarial training.
+\paragraph{Reliable and Efficient Concept Erasure (\rece) \citep{gong2024reliable}} extends \uce \citep{Gandikota2024_UCE} by incorporating adversarial training.
 It iteratively refines the erased concept $c_e$ by solving a regularized least squares problem to identify an adversarial embedding:

-which has a closed-form solution. \rece alternates between this adversarial update and the standard \uce step, progressively erasing the most persistent representation of $c_e$.
+which also has a closed-form solution. \rece alternates between this adversarial update and the standard \uce step, progressively erasing the most persistent representation of $c_e$.
 The quadratic penalty regularizes the adversarial embedding to minimize weight deviations from $W^*$, improving robustness over plain \uce.

-For the celebrity erasure scenario, we followed \cite{lu2024mace} and used a set of $1,000$ celebrity identities for regularization.
-In the explicit content scenario, \rece relied solely on its built-in penalty term to minimize deviations from the original model.
+For the celebrity erasure scenario, we followed \citep{lu2024mace} and used a set of $1,000$ celebrity identities for regularization.
+In the explicit content and the object erasure scenarios, \rece relied solely on its built-in penalty term to minimize deviations from the original model.

 We used the official implementation\footnote{\href{https://github.com/CharlesGong12/RECE}{\texttt{github.com/CharlesGong12/RECE}}}, which builds upon the \uce codebase with an added adversarial inner loop.
 Default hyperparameters were used, including the \texttt{close\_regzero} setting, which applies additional regularization via the quadratic penalty on the adversarial embedding.
 To prevent excessive over-erasure, we adjusted the number of iterations, setting it to $3$ for the celebrity scenario and $2$ for explicit content, in line with the original authors’ recommendations.
+For SD v2.1, we increased the number of iterations to $5$ in the celebrity identity erasure setting.

-\paragraph{Reliable Concept Erasing via Lightweight Erasers (\receler) \cite{Huang2023_Receler}} is a gradient-based erasure method that employs adversarial prompt learning.
-Like \rece \cite{gong2024reliable}, it iteratively searches for adversarial concepts $c_e^\text{adv}$ via gradient descent to maximize alignment with the target score from the teacher:
+\paragraph{Reliable Concept Erasing via Lightweight Erasers (\receler) \citep{Huang2023_Receler}} is a gradient-based erasure method that employs adversarial prompt learning.
+Like \rece \citep{gong2024reliable}, it iteratively searches for adversarial concepts $c_e^\text{adv}$ via gradient descent to maximize alignment with the target score from the teacher:

 Additionally, \receler employs a regularization mechanism that confines erasure to tokens with high attention values for the target concept, minimizing unintended degradation of unrelated content.
 Instead of full model fine-tuning, \receler introduces \textit{lightweight erasers}, injected into the teacher model to restrict erasure to the target while preserving unrelated generations through concept-localized regularization.